NicoMoser/day_of_week/README.md

 # day_of_week
-Computing the day of the week of a calendar day
+This repository contains code for computing the day of the week of a calendar day and experiments and explanations for the formulas in the code.